-Ask Mr. Robot status
+Ask Mr. Robot sims

 The AMR simulator is a free, wiki-based simulator.
 You can edit any formula or rotation in the wiki, and the simulator runs based off your changes.